 Ben Miller is an essayist and fiction writer.
-After attending Cornell College (Mount Vernon, Iowa) he entered the New York University graduate writing program, studying under E.L.
+After attending Cornell College (Mount Vernon, Iowa) he graduated from the New York University writing program, studying under E.L.
 Doctorow, John A. Williams and Luisa Valenzuela.

 Currently he is developing a number of new prose projects.
-Cage Dies Bird Flies, a multi-phase collaboration with painter Dale Williams, as well as the public art project Mural Speaks! which aims to translate the famous American poem “The Red Wheel Barrow” into the 140 plus languages currently spoken in Sioux Falls, South Dakota.
+Cage Dies Bird Flies, a multi-phase collaboration with painter Dale Williams is also underway, as well as the public art project Mural Speaks!—an attempt to translate the famous American poem “The Red Wheelbarrow” into the 140 plus languages currently spoken in Sioux Falls, South Dakota.
 To date over 100 translations have been collected.

 In 2018 he will be one of the leaders of a Radcliffe Institute exploratory seminar entitled “Creating a Living Archive of Shared Humanity: FB Library / Database of Remembrance and Human Rights.”
 The aim of this nascent endeavor–a collaboration with historian Irmtrud Wojak–is to document “humanity’s extraordinary stories of resistance in order to preserve human dignity and to create a more just and humane world.”
 The first volume in the library–Full of Hunger and Full of Bread: The World of Jura Soyfer 1912-1939 by Dorothy James–is currently in production.